Lee Hanee: Music

 Lee is a professional gayageum player, a Korean music instrument.
 She was named a gayageum prodigy by the Kumho Art Center, the most prestigious musical foundation in Korea.
 She has released four CDs and played in more than 25 countries, including concerts at Carnegie Hall in New York City.
 In 2017, she participated in the largest-ever mass performance of the gayageum as part of the two-day Uijeongbu International Gayageum Festival.

-Lee performed at the closing ceremony of the 2018 Winter Olympics, where she reinterpreted '춘앵무(Chunaengmu)', one of the royal dances of the Joseon dynasty.
+Lee performed at the closing ceremony of the 2018 Winter Olympics, where she reinterpreted '춘앵무 (Chunaengmu)', one of the royal dances of the Joseon period.
 Lee appeared in the music video For Dynamic Duo (South Korean duo)'s song "Jam".
 Presumably Lee plays a Honeybee in the video which is a pun on the honeybee themed video.

 Film and television

 Lee Hanee co-hosted Real Time TV Entertainment, on the national TV network SBS, a 12-year-old show focusing on show business, beginning July 18.

-In 2008, she made her acting debut in the musical Polaroid which opened at PMC Daehangno Jayu Theater in Hyehwa-dong, Jongno-gu.
+In 2008, she made her acting debut in the musical Polaroid which opened at PMC Daehangno Jayu Theater in Hyehwa-dong, Jongno District.
 She has since starred in musicals Legally Blonde, playing Elle Woods and Chicago, playing Roxie Hart.

 In 2009, Lee starred in her first television series The Partner, playing a femme fatale attorney.
 She next starred in the romantic comedy series Pasta (2010), playing a celebrity chef.
 Lee won her first acting accolade at the MBC Drama Awards, the Best Newcomer award for her performance in the family drama Iron Daughters-in-law (2011).
 In 2011, Lee was cast in her first big screen role in action film, Hit.
 She also featured in the disaster film Deranged and period comedy I Am a King (2012).

 After appearing in E J-yong's ensemble mockumentary Behind the Camera (2013), Lee starred in the gambling film Tazza: The Hidden Card (2014), playing a rich widow.
 She also appeared in a comedy drama in 2014 called Modern Farmer which is about a rock band called "Excellent Souls."
 The band consists of Lee Min-Ki (Lee Hong-Ki), Kang Hyeok (Park Min-Woo), Yoo Han-Cheol (Lee Si-Un) and Han Ki-Joon (Kwak Dong-Yeon).
 The band decides to move to the countryside.
 The drama series follows their dreams, loves, and friendships.